NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

 1. Complete the hutch search

+   + Wait for others to exit the hutch
    + Look in the mirror to see that no one is behind the table
    + Press search button 1
    + Visually inspect the length of the hutch, verifying that it is empty of people